Home

 I have looked at the recipes and I have to say you must have worked jolly hard to get all that sorted out a great deal of research has gone into it.
 I don’t know if your aware that you are possibly the only person in the world who has written a cookbook designed primarily for endometriosis sufferers?
 I have not been able to source one anywhere other than yours to which I’m eternally grateful.

 For that alone I would like to say a huge thank you.
-I have researched a lot on the subject of endo and it not only affects the sufferer but those closest to them and indeed my daughter is seeing Dian Shepperstone Mills but although Dian is helping she doesn’t seem to supply people with the right foods for the endo sufferer?
-Also the supplements are not always correct, its far better to get more from the foods than in any other form although there’s always a case for the use of supplements I am investing in a juicer (Omega 800) a brilliant tool to add to kitchen.
-Its action means that sealed juice will last 48 hours in the fridge before becoming useless.
-The pulp is bone dry.
-I watched one and have wanted to get one since!
-This will also make nut paste, add dates etc and it will make a delicious alternative to butter as well.
-I love your egg substitute.
-It’s all great so much so I’m going to join her for a month too!
-I’m over weight and need to eat better. ;-(
+I have researched a lot on the subject of endometriosis and it not only affects the sufferer but those closest to them and indeed my daughter is seeing Dian Shepperstone Mills but although Dian is helping she doesn't seem to supply people with the right foods for the endometriosis sufferer?
+Also the supplements are not always correct, its far better to get more from the foods than in any other form, although there’s always a case for the use of supplements.

 Carolyn,